A Local’s Two Week Spain Itinerary

 Table of Contents

-Also know that both Barcelona and Madrid have lots of excellent nearby day trips, so you could quite easily spend 4 days based in each city, dedicating a few days to each city and a few more to the surrounding region.
+Also know that both Barcelona and Madrid have lots of excellent nearby day trips, so you could quite easily spend 4 days based in each city, dedicating a few days to the city and a few more to the surrounding region.
 These are two of Europe’s grandest cities and they are unbelievably full of sights, monuments, museums, pleasant neighborhoods, and fabulous restaurants.
 You don’t want to rush through them.

-When to visit
+Best time to visit

 The best time to visit really depends on where you’re going and what you’re hoping to do while here.
 Spain’s different regions have very different climates, so you can’t assume that one time will be best for the entire country.

 For example, central Spain and Andalusia in the south are both very pleasant in the month of October when you’ll get warm and sunny days, crisp evenings, and very little chance of rain.
+But Northern Spain at that time can be chilly and rainy.

 High season in Spain runs from June through the first half of September.
 This is when the vast majority of visitors come and you should expect for prices to skyrocket, for everywhere to be crowded, and for popular sights and destinations to feel their most touristy.
-It can be a nice time to visit the country if you’re coming for a beach trip, but I never recommend it for a sightseeing trip, and especially not if it’s your first time and you’ll be visiting the biggest cities and most touristed destinations.

 Shoulder season in Spain is basically April and May and October and November.
 Both periods represent a good balance between ideal weather and ideal prices.